Solving Data-Driven Newsvendor Pricing Problems with Decision-Dependent Effect: Introduction

 3. To validate our algorithm, we first prove the convergency result of AGD algorithm.
 We show that any converging subsequences generated by AGD algorithm converges to points that have a bounded expected gradient, which is a necessary condition of optimality (Theorem \ref{theo::nece-cond}).
 We also investigate the convergence results for the price-only and price-adjustment cost models.
 We prove that the objective error is bounded under general convex conditions (Theorem \ref{theo::convergence-convex}), which corresponds to the price-only model without price-adjustment cost.
 The solution sequence generated by the algorithm converges to the true optimal solution if the strongly convex condition holds (Theorem \ref{theo::strconv-dist-stable}), which corresponds to the price-adjustment cost case.

-4. Finally, we validate our framework through numerical experiments on both simulated and real-world electricity pricing datasets.
-The results are consistent with the convergence of the algorithm we have proven.
-In addition, we gain insights into the distribution-free and decision-dependent properties in our model.
+4. We gain insights from the numerical experiment on the importance of the distribution-free and decision-dependent properties in our model.
 Although these two properties increase the complexity of the model, ignoring the decision-dependent property will result in unreasonable predictions and solutions.
 At the same time, when there is a lack of information about the relationship between demand and price, the use of distribution-free model can adapt to complex unknown demand distributions.

 The rest of the paper is organized as follows.
 Some relevant works are reviewed in Section \ref{sec::literature}.
 Section \ref{sec::model-description} outlines our approach for approximating the model and introduces the concept of approximate gradients and the approximate gradient descent algorithm.
 It also discusses the impact of decision-dependent effects on the resulting approximate model.
 In Section \ref{sec::analysis}, we analyze the convergence of the AGD algorithm under non-convex, convex, and strongly convex conditions and connect these results to the newsvendor pricing model and its extended models.
 The experiment result on AGD algorithm with managerial insights on the distribution-free and decision-dependent properties are provided in Section \ref{sec::experiment}.
-Section \ref{sec::conclusion} concludes our work.
+Section \ref{sec::conclusion} concludes our work and outlines future research directions.
+For the briefness of reading, we furnish all the proofs in the E-companions.

-\section{Relevant Literature}
+\subsection{Relevant Literature}

-In this part, we summarize some relevant streams in the literature, including \textit{newsvendor pricing problem}, \textit{data-driven newsvendor problems} and \textit{decision affects uncertainty models}.
+In this part, we summarize some relevant streams in the literature, including \textit{newsvendor pricing problem}, \textit{Distribution-free newsvendor problems} and \textit{decision affects uncertainty models}.